pietrolechthaler/Morphing-Network-Slices/README.md

 ## Ryu-controller-router ##
 ### How to Run ###
-You can simple run the emulation applications with following commands in ./ryu-controller-router/SDN Enabling Ryu controller to load the application and to run background:
+You can simply run the emulation applications with following commands in ./ryu-controller-router/SDN Enabling Ryu controller to load the application and to run background:
 ```
 $ ryu-manager controller_ring.py &